Jack-Lomax/Riptide-Steam-ClientSidePrediction/README.md

 ### <ins>Includes</ins>:
     - A minimalist system for connecting and spawning clients using the Riptide-SteamTransport.
     - A Rigidbody rollback system to allow synced physics.
-    - A basic Client-Side Prediction implementation using the Rigidbody rollback system.
+    - (coming soon) A basic Client-Side Prediction implementation using the Rigidbody rollback system.

  Important: